 There is little evidence to suggest a relationship between violence and genetic defects or chromosomal abnormalities.

-Increasing youth gang violence has been blamed at least in part on gang involvement in drug distribution and drug use, particularly heroin.
+Increasing youth gang violence has been blamed at least in part on gang involvement in drug distribution and drug use.
 Firearms and other weapons are frequent features of gang violence.
-By 2015, almost 25% of high school males in the United States reported carrying a weapon at least once during the month before they took part in a study about youth risks.
-A much smaller percentage (4%) reported having carried a gun to school during that same period.
+In 2017, almost 25% of high school males in the United States reported carrying a weapon at any time at least once during the month before they took part in a study about youth risks.
+A smaller percentage (almost 6%) of high school males reported carrying a weapon to school during that same period.

 Violence prevention begins in early childhood with violence-free discipline.
 Limiting exposure to violence through media and video games may also help because exposure to these violent images has been shown to desensitize children to violence and cause children to accept violence as part of their life.
 School-age children should have access to a safe school environment.
 Older children and adolescents should not have access to weapons and should be taught to avoid high-risk situations (such as places or settings where others have weapons or are using alcohol or drugs) and to use strategies to defuse tense situations.